jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Comments **SHOULD** be used at least every 15 lines.

-**Rationale:** This rule helps to avoid going too long without commenting code.
+**Rationale:** This general rule helps to avoid going too long without commenting code.

 ## Sign and Date Comments

 **Description:** Comments with a date and signature **MAY** be used when adding code to an existing file.

-**Rationale:** This ensures that other code maintainers have access to information about the code history regardless of how version control is deployed.
+**Rationale:** This ensures that other code maintainers have access to information about the code history regardless of how version control is deployed, and can easily contct the last person who modified the code if there are conflicts/question.

 ## Comment Blocks